 - Project Management/Administration

-MLS graduates put their research and analytical skills to work in fields like:
+MLIS graduates put their research and analytical skills to work in fields like:

 - Competitive Intelligence